South Corsica: What to do and see in a week?

 4th stage: LOspedale & the Bavella pass for a day

-It would be a shame to leave in Corsica for a week and not to do at least a hiking.
+It would be a shame to go to Corsica for a week and not to do at least a hike.
 This is what I recommend for this penultimate morning.

 Take the D368 road from Porto-Vecchio.
 This road goes inland and offers breathtaking views on the bay below.
 You will pass the forest ofAspedale and the lake of the same name.
 It reminds me a bit of the Canada.

-You can make a hiking to the largest waterfall in Corsicathe Piscia di Gallu.
+You can go hiking to the largest waterfall in Corsica, the Piscia di Gallu.
 It takes about 1.5 to 2 hours to walk there and back, with a very steep final section to reach the foot of the waterfall.

 Continue by car to Bavella and park in one of the car parks.
-I suggest you do the hiking the best known of the sector.
-Aiguilles de Bavella : the Bomb Hole.
+I suggest you do the the most famous hike in the Aiguilles de Bavella sector: the Bomb Hole.

-You can join the bomb holea 8m diameter hole in the rock, following a shaded route (departure at the end of the paying car park).
+You can reach the Bombe hole, a 8m diameter hole in the rock, following a shaded route (departure at the end of the paying car park).

 The return time is 2h30.

-If you don't want to do the bomb holeIt is worthwhile to reach the Bavella Pass for the breathtaking view from the car park.
+If you don't want to do the trou de la Bombe, it's worth reaching the Col de Bavella for the breathtaking view from the car park.

 5th stage: Return to Ajaccio